UCI-GDIM31/class-activities-zmcdonne/README.md

 ### week 7

-for week sevean in class game activity i did a little bit here and their but mainly animation stuff: https://docs.google.com/document/d/1sbxFwadVoEb2vnPq9DS7bAOivA7REpEKIh1f_uew8pQ/edit?usp=sharing
+For week seven’s in-class game activity, I did a little bit here and there, but mainly focused on animation work: https://docs.google.com/document/d/1sbxFwadVoEb2vnPq9DS7bAOivA7REpEKIh1f_uew8pQ/edit?usp=sharing

-with what was wrong with the code it was using transform instea of translate, as translate the correct choise is a better fit for the parent child relashinsuip for this movment.
+What was wrong with the code was that it was using transform instead of translate.
+Translate is the correct choice and is a better fit for the parent–child relationship in this movement. as in i understood it as the character itself being the center of the movment and not the scene.

 ## Open-Source Assets